omicsintellab/Bio-J.A.R.V.I.S/paper/paper.md

 ## Acknowledgements

 This study was financed, in part, by the São Paulo Research Foundation (FAPESP), Brasil.
 Process Number #2024/17790-9.
 We thank physicians, clinical analysts, and students for their valuable input and feedback.
-We also thank the Clinical Laboratory of the Hospital Albert Einstein for their support.
+We also thank the Clinical Laboratory of the Hospital Albert Einstein and the Information Technology and Bioinformatics team of the Genesis Genomics for their support.

 ## References